 (1) Subject to subsection (3) each polling place appointed under section 100(1)(a) or (c) shall be a counting place.

-(2) The returning officer may, by notice published in a newspaper circulating in the region or district, appoint such other counting places as he considers necessary for the region or district.
+(2) The returning officer may, by notice published in a newspaper circulating in the district, appoint such other counting places as he considers necessary for the district.

-(3) The returning officer may, by notice published in a newspaper circulating in the region or district, declare that subsection (1) does not apply to a polling place specified in the notice.
+(3) The returning officer may, by notice published in a newspaper circulating in the district, declare that subsection (1) does not apply to a polling place specified in the notice.

 (4) The returning officer shall appoint assistant returning officers to count, at counting places referred to in subsection (1) or appointed under subsection (2), votes cast at one or more polling places.